Plant DetailShow Menu

 Description

-The common mallow grows in any areas where the soil has been disturbed.
-It is from the family Malvaceae, which includes a number of desirable plants, most notably cotton, hibiscus, and okra.
+Common Mallow is a flowering, branching vine that grows in any areas where the soil has been disturbed often reaching 3 feet in length.
+In open areas, it tends to form a mat of leaves and stems across the ground that can extend several feet.
+It is from the Mallow family, which includes a number of desirable plants, most notably cotton, hibiscus, and okra.
 One species of this family (Althaea officinalis) is actually the original ingredient in the making of marshmallows.
-This plant is considered an invasive weed in the United States.
-It is often referred to as an annual, winter annual, or biennial plant because it can be found growing all year.
+Common Mallow is considered an invasive weed in some states.

 Mallows only reproduce by seed and their seeds have a very thick coat which slows germination but allows them to survive for quite some time in the soil.
 If the seed coat gets nicked or damaged in any way, water can penetrate and the seed will germinate.